vscode-abl/vscode-abl/README.md

 ```

 ## Project Configuration
 OpenEdge projects can be configured in a file called `openedge-project.json`.
-This file has to be in the root directory of the project.
+This file must be in the root directory of the project.
 ```jsonc
 {
   "name": "MyProject", // Project name, will be used in the future for dependency management